NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- NC State has not yet combined with its opponents to score more than 55 points in a game this year.
+- NC State and its opponents have not yet combined for more than 54.5 points -- this matchup's point total -- in a game this season.

-- Louisiana Tech has combined with its opponents to score more than 55 points in three of four games this season.
+- Louisiana Tech and its opponents have combined to score more than 54.5 points in three of four games this season.

 NC State Stats and Trends

-- The Wolf Pack have been favored by 19.5 points or more once this season and covered the spread.
+- The Wolf Pack covered the spread in their only game when favored by 20.5 points or more.

-- NC State's games this year have eclipsed the over/under two times in four opportunities (50%).
+- NC State's games this year have hit the over on two of four set point totals (50%).

-- The Wolf Pack average 31.8 points per game, comparable to the 33.3 per matchup the Bulldogs allow.
+- The Wolf Pack put up 31.8 points per game, comparable to the 33.3 per contest the Bulldogs surrender.

-- When NC State records more than 33.3 points, it is 2-0 against the spread and 2-0 overall.
+- NC State is 2-0 against the spread and 2-0 overall in games when it scores more than 33.3 points.

-- NC State is 2-0 against the spread and 2-0 overall when the team amasses more than 485.0 yards.
+- When NC State churns out over 485.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Wolf Pack have six turnovers, two fewer than the Bulldogs have takeaways (8).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.